-We recorded an operating loss of \$3 million for the fiscal year ended March 31, 2009 and ended the period with an accumulated deficit of \$203 million.
-In addition, we recorded operating losses of approximately \$4 million and \$14 million for the fiscal years ended March 31, 2008 and 2007, respectively.
-We may continue to incur operating losses for the foreseeable future, and such losses may be substantial.
+We recorded operating income of approximately \$4 million for the fiscal year ended March 31, 2010 and ended the period with an accumulated deficit of \$199 million.
+In addition, we recorded an operating loss of approximately \$3 million and \$4 million for the fiscal years ended March 31, 2009 and 2008, respectively.
+Although we achieved operating income of \$4 million during the current fiscal year, we may incur operating losses for the foreseeable future, and such losses may be substantial.
 We will need to increase revenues in order to generate sustainable operating profit.
 Given our history of fluctuating revenues and operating losses, we cannot be certain that we will be able to achieve operating profitability on an annual basis or maintain operating profitability on a quarterly basis in the future.